-My mum would get eight shots to a roll of 620 black and white film.
+Mum would get eight shots to a roll of 620 black and white film.
 It must have been quite inexpensive to have the film developed because as a child we certainly didn’t have very much money.

 A Little History about George Eastman and Kodak

-No website about cameras and photography would be complete without mention of George Eastman.
+No website about cameras and photography would be complete without the mention of George Eastman.
 Kodak was founded by George Eastman and Henry Strong in 1888.
 The first commercially successful box camera for roll film ever made was released the same year.
 It was called the Kodak.
-It was sold pre-loaded with film for 100 exposures and cost the quite high price of $25.00.
+It was sold pre-loaded with film for 100 exposures and cost a quite high price of $25.00.

 Up until that time photography was an awkward and cumbersome business.
 Professionals worked almost entirely in studios.
 They used fragile glass plates and large cameras made from brass and wood (usually mahogany).
 Exposure times were very long and subjects had to remain very still to prevent blurring in the photograph.
 It is a strange feature of very early photographs taken in urban areas that they appear to be totally devoid of people.
 It was only those who remained motionless for a good part of the long exposure who would be visible in the photograph!